top of page

 Spiritual Direction is often called the practice of Holy Listening.

-It is the practice of one helping another awaken to and notice the presence, voice and movement of God in their life and spirit.
+Spiritual Direction is the practice of one helping another awaken to and notice the presence, voice and movement of God in their life and spirit.
 And to encourage the discovery of a growing relationship thru Christ of freedom, contentment, love and purpose.

 The Sessions have a flexible format: